Skip to main content Skip to footer

 Portfolio management measures success by long-term business impact, such as ROI or revenue growth.
 Project management evaluates adherence to time, budget, and scope.

-The difference becomes apparent in outcomes:
+The difference becomes really obvious in outcomes:

-• Portfolio perspective: tracks if the new CRM system increased sales velocity by 15% one year after launch.
+• Portfolio perspective: Tracks if the new CRM system increased sales velocity by 15% one year after launch.

-• Project perspective: celebrates that the CRM system was installed and users were trained by the deadline.
+• Project perspective: Celebrates that the CRM system was installed and users were trained by the deadline.

 4. Cross-project dependencies vs single project focus